- [email protected]

-First and foremost, Veteran and Active-duty students are students.
-They come from all walks of life and each individual brings their own unique contributions, goals, hopes and challenges.
+Veteran and active-duty students come from all walks of life and each individual brings their own unique contributions, goals, hopes, and challenges.
+Their life experience provides valuable perspectives in the classroom.
+Here are suggestions and resources for best supporting LCSC’s veteran and active-duty students.

 Group work in a military setting often involves life or death situations.
 Thus, group work in the classroom may be challenging.
-Consider alternative assignments if your Veteran or Active-duty student requests it or if you observe discomfort.
+Consider alternative assignments if veteran or active-duty student requests it or if you observe discomfort.

 Planning, organizing and teaching about group work can help students work together productively.

-Some classrooms have door/window placement that can exacerbate vigilance and tactical awareness.
-Letting your students select their own seats alleviates this anxiety.
+Some classrooms have door and/or window placement that can exacerbate vigilance.
+Letting students select their own seats alleviates this anxiety.